Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Registration of Parking Brake Movement

-After the parking brake lever has been wired to the BU0836A card, the card must be registered in Windows.
-After this has been completed the parking brake lever can be assigned in ProSim737 (configuration/MCP Throttle Switches), P3D, or via FSUPIC.
+After the parking brake lever has been wired to the BU0836A card, it must be registered in Windows.
+After this has been completed, the parking brake lever can be assigned in ProSim737, P3D, or FSUIPC.

-Two items are used to control whether power enters the circuit: a double throw relay and a micro-switch.
+Two items are used to control whether power enters the circuit: a micro-switch and a double throw relay.

 A micro-switch is used to open or close the circuit when the parking brake lever is raised or lowered.

-The use of a micro-switch facilitates a second line of containment.
-What this means is that the mechanism will only function fully when the relay is closed (toe brakes depressed) and the micro-switch is closed (parking lever raised).
+The mechanism, to function correctly, requires that the micro-switch be closed and the parking brake lever be in the raised position.
+The micro-switch will receive power only when the relay is closed (toe brakes depressed) and the micro-switch is closed (parking lever raised).

 The reason for this set-up will be understood shortly.